Admissions to West Sussex independent school, Sompting Abbotts Preparatory School

 Is there an entrance test my child has to do?

 No, There's no formal examination.
 On your child's taster day, we'll give him or her some informal attainment tasks to assess general standards and potential.
 The Headmaster will conditionally offer a place based upon this and the teacher's observations and receipt of a report from your child’s previous school.
 After receipt of completed registration forms and a non-refundable deposit of £100, we'll send you all the relevant documents and forms to fill in, plus our uniform list.
+(We have a second-hand uniform store at school that many parents make use of.)

 How do you allocate places?